DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.

 bin/rails generate initializer NAME [options]

-Also, notice that the generator has a class method called source_root
+Also, notice that the generator has a class method called source_root.

 This method points to the location of our templates, if any.
 By default it

-points to the lib/generators/initializer/templates
+points to the lib/generators/initializer/templates directory that was just

 created.